KiryiMONZTA/flaryi/README.md

 The URL of your Flarum's API.
 Usually it is `{YOURFLARUMDOMAIN}/api`.

 **apiKey**
 A API key from your Flarum installation.
-Currently you have to manually create a 40 character long random string and put it directly into your Flarum's databse *api_keys* table *key* column together with an user ID to the *user_id* column.
-The user ID depends on the actions you want to perform.
-If you want to use every possible API call, use an administrator user.
+Currently you have to manually create a 40 character long random string and put it directly into your Flarum's databse *api_keys* table *key* column together with an User ID to the *user_id* column.
+The User ID depends on the actions you want to perform.
+If you want to use every possible API Call, use an Administrator User.
 If not, you can create a role in your Flarum's administration area with the prefered rights.

 Wheter you use a custom or the default file, the contens have to be:
 ```ini